-Realized gains or losses are the gains or losses that have been completed.
-It means that the customer has already settled the invoice prior the close of the accounting period.
+Realized gains or losses are the gains or losses on transactions that have been completed.
+It means that the customer has already settled the invoice prior to the close of the accounting period.

 For example, assume that a customer purchased items worth €1,000 from a US seller, and the invoice is valued at $1,100 at the invoice date.
 The customer settles the invoice 15 days after the date the invoice was sent, and the invoice is valued at $1,200 when converted to US dollars at the current exchange rate.

-It means that the seller will have a realized gain of $100 ($1,200–$1,100).
+It means that the seller will have a realized foreign exchange gain of $100 ($1,200–$1,100).
 The foreign currency gain is recorded in the income section of the income statement.

 2. Unrealized Gains/Losses

-Unrealized gains or losses are the gains or losses that the seller expects to earn when the invoice is settled, but the customer fails to pay the invoice by the close of the accounting period.
-The seller calculates the gains or losses that would have been earned if the customer paid the invoice at the end of the accounting period.
+Unrealized gains or losses are the gains or losses that the seller expects to earn when the invoice is settled, but the customer has failed to pay the invoice by the close of the accounting period.
+The seller calculates the gain or loss that would have been sustained if the customer paid the invoice at the end of the accounting period.